 There have been a number of trials conducted around these coefficients of friction of logs as it relates to load securement in transport and these have become the underpinning knowledge for load securement standards in North America, Australia and New Zealand.
 Though the trees across these regions are quite different the effective coefficient of friction is similar.
 For logs with bark on the static coefficient of friction tends to be between 0.8 and 0.7 (i.e. a force equivalent to 70% to 80% of the weight of the log is required to get the log sliding) and the dynamic coefficient of friction drops to about 0.5 (i.e. once the log is sliding it requires a force equivalent to about half the weight of the log applied to keep in moving).
-For logs with bark removed the static coefficient of friction typically drops to 0.6 to 0.5, with more dense (harder) woods tending to have a lower coefficient when they are dry and as low as 0.3 if they are wet (under rainy conditions).
-The dynamic coefficient of friction for dry debarked logs is typically between 0.4 and 0.3 and as low as 0.2 for wet logs.
+For logs with bark removed the static coefficient of friction typically drops to 0.6 to 0.5, with more dense (harder) woods tending to have a lower coefficient of friction for dry debarked logs is typically between 0.4 and 0.3 and as low as 0.2 for wet logs.
 This reduction in the coefficient of friction, particularly under wet conditions will have important safety implications for the handling, storage and transport of the logs in the supply chain.

-Figure 7.
+Figure A1.6.
 Load securement of debarked logs during transport has been identified as a potential risk in the preliminary review of safety